 With a 35mm lens, you will also get the benefit of being able to use the lens for other things and not just street photography.

-Canon also has the 35mmf 1.4 which is much more expensive and I would personally recommend for professional use or large print.
+Canon also has the 35mmf 1.4 which is much more expensive, and I would personally recommend for professional use or large print.
 The other alternative to that lens would be the Sigma 35mm F1.4 DG HSM Lens for Canon.
 There is also a newer version with an ultrasonic motor for focusing (USM) which is better but double the price.
-The USM is a good investment but it is around $500 and this post is aimed at beginners so I have not included all the details about this one.
+The USM is a good investment, but it is around $500, and this article is aimed at beginners, so I have not included all the details about this one.

 √ Quick focus.

 √ Impressive image quality and sharpness.

 × With an aperture of f/2, you might be restricted in very low light situations.

 × More expensive than the 50mm.